 Inside Kolkata: The Scam Capital of The World

-Sector V (City of Joy) District of Salt Lake City in Kolkata might not be the ideal vacation destination for visitors in India.
+Sector V in Salt Lake City, Kolkata, may not be the best vacation spot for visitors in India.
 However, it hosts scammers who are too familiar to many people in the UK, US, Canada, and Australia.

-These cybercriminals lure their victims by pretending to be calling from the tax office, bank, Internet provider, or package delivery company.
+These cybercriminals trick their victims by pretending to call from the tax office, bank, internet provider, or delivery company.
 Their primary goal is to gain access to your personal details and bleed you dry.

 For a long time, these criminals have just been voices on the phone with faces and names.
 But recently, Daily Mail exposed them, and surprisingly, they have real and organised offices.
 In fact, last month, the Indian Police shut down five call centres in Sector V, each boasting 100+ staff.